leafo/lapis/docs/reference.md

 * `is_color: true` -- value matches CSS hex color (eg. `#1234AA`)
 * `is_file: true` -- value is an uploaded file, see [File Uploads](#utilities-file-uploads)
 * `equals: String` -- value is equal to String
+* `type: String` -- type of value is equal to String
 * `one_of: {A, B, C, ...}` -- value is equal to one of the elements in the array table